iggym/openapispecnotes/README.md

 ---
 ### Overview
-The [OpenAPI Specification](https://en.wikipedia.org/wiki/OpenAPI_Specification) is an API definition language or format that enables you to describe an API and subsequently generate
+The [OpenAPI Specification](https://en.wikipedia.org/wiki/OpenAPI_Specification) is an API definition language or format that enables you to describe an API and subsequently generate documentation and code.

 The [OpenAPI Specification](https://en.wikipedia.org/wiki/OpenAPI_Specification) was previosuly known as the Swagger Specification.